wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

 knowledge is just a set of token, phrase, and document-level weights remains a fascinating debate.

+> Insight: Its still a mystery and a raging debate whether human knowledge is
+> just a set of token, phrase and document level weights afterall.

 Its only when we started training transformer models of sufficiently large parameter space, did we relaize the marvels of transfer learning.
 Transfer learning is when you train a model on a particular problem, but can use the